davidseanlittlewood/BeatTheBotsServer/README.md

 * Make sure your teams are running the bot solution as an administrator, it helps with the permissions for the HttpListener class
 * Make sure each team can connect in the initial 45 minutes tinker time, you don't want technical problems spoiling your first round

-## Questions and Feedback
+## Questions, Bugs, and Feedback

-Please post any questions and feedback on the [Issues](https://github.com/davidseanlittlewood/BeatTheBotsServer/issues) page
+Please post any questions and feedback on the [Issues](https://github.com/davidseanlittlewood/BeatTheBotsServer/issues) page.